cihantuncer/InitSite/README.md

 It's better to use extensions that aren't reserved by authorities. **Fictitious domain extensions are the best.**

 ### About Dependencies
 - Only Apache and PHP are required.
 The other components are optional, but if you don't install them, you won't be able to use the related features.
 However, it's recommended to install them.

-- For PHP-FPM, [this guide](https://think.unblog.ch/en/multiple-php-fpm-versions-with-apache-on-debian-12/) is quite helpful (following up to Step 4 is enough).
+- PHP-FPM is only necessary if you're managing multiple PHP version., [This guide](https://shape.host/resources/how-to-install-multiple-versions-of-php-on-debian-with-ispconfig) is quite helpful (following up to Step 4 is enough).
 The steps are similar for most distros and PHP versions.

 - Mkcert can likely be installed easily from your distro's repositories.
 You can find detailed installation and setup instructions on the [Mkcert GitHub page](https://github.com/FiloSottile/mkcert).
 Here's a quick summary:
     - Install `mkcert`.